YunJinHan/TIL/Information Retrieval/Day 4.md

 - Index every consecutive pair of terms in the text as a phrase
 - Each of these biwords is now a dictionary term

-Problem<br>
+#Problem
 Longer phrase queries -> n words ==> (n+1)Combination(2) ==> O(n^2)<br>
 Index blowup due to bigger dictionary<br>
-Infeasible for more than biwords, big even for them ex)
+Infeasible for more than biwords, big even for them<br>
+ex)
 A B C D E -> there is 6 position to stand words<br>
 So (6)Combination(2) biwords exists<br>